pyeventsourcing/eventsourcing/docs/topics/process.rst

                 assert not order.is_paid
                 order.set_is_paid(event.originator_id)

+The ``Orders`` process will persist events of type ``Order.Event``, so that orders can be created directly using the factory ``create_new_order()``.

 When called, a process policy is given a ``repository`` and an ``event``.
-Always use the given repository to access existing aggregates, so that changes and causal dependencies can be automatically detected by the process application.
+In process policies, always use the given repository to access existing aggregates, so that changes and causal dependencies can be automatically detected by the process application.
 In other words, don't use ``self.repository``.
 The ``Process`` gives the policy a wrapped version of its repository, so it can detect which aggregates were used, and which were changed.

 .. code:: python